sarnold/yaml-tools/README.rst

 SCAP support
 ------------

-The yasort tool is also intended to be part of a larger workflow, mainly working with SCAP content, ie, the scap-security-guide source files (or just content_).
+The yasort/yagrep tools are intended to be part of a larger workflow, mainly working with SCAP content, ie, the scap-security-guide source files (or just content_).
 It is currently used to sort profiles with large numbers of rules to make it easier to visually diff and spot duplicates, etc.

-The configuration file defaults are based on existing yaml structure, but you are free to change them for another use case.
+The yasort configuration file defaults are based on existing yaml structure, but feel free to change them for another use case.
 To adjust how the sorting works, make a local config file (see above) and edit as needed the following
 options: